core-wg/resource-directory/draft-ietf-core-resource-directory.md

 {: align="left"}

-This example shows an EP removing all links at the location /rd/4521 which are identified by href="/sensors/light".
+This example shows an EP removing all links at the example location /rd/4521 which are identified by href="/sensors/light".

 ~~~~
 Req: PATCH /rd/4521?href="/sensors/light"